 - Member (Arbitrator) at the Court of Arbitration for Sport in Lausanne, Switzerland

-- “Recent Developments in EU Merger Remedies,” Journal of European Competition Law & Practice, May 2018.
+“Recent Developments in EU Merger Remedies,” Journal of European Competition Law & Practice, annual publication 2015-2021.